 The lawyers I talk to willingly accept legal technology that is inefficient and difficult to use because they think that it’s at least safe.
 At the same time, they dismiss cloud-based solutions that are more secure, infinitely more scalable, and many times more accessible because they think somehow it’s less secure.
 But that is just not the truth.

-Security is complicated subject, but the bottom line is that the right cloud provider offers levels of protection no local installation can hope to match.
+Data Security is complicated subject, but the bottom line is that the right cloud provider offers levels of protection no local installation can hope to match.
 There are numerous bright line security standards – SAS70 Type II, PCI DSS and FISMA to name a few – that have been outlined extensively in this blog.
-(Check out the Security category here on Frank for an extensive discussion).
 These are security certifications that no law firm can hope to match.

 These articles should puncture the illusion that a law firm can secure its data on a local network.
 The final straw man argument against the cloud – that on-premise software solutions can somehow protect your data better – has been exposed.
-Unfortunately, the argument has only resulted in millions of dollars spent on legal technology that doesn’t work, doesn’t make lawyers more efficient, and doesn’t ultimately further the cause of justice.
+Unfortunately, millions of dollars have been already spent on local technology that doesn’t work.